4teamwork/ftw.tagging/README.rst

 Overview
 ========

-Tagging Add-on for Plone.
+``ftw.tagging`` extends Plone content types with a tags field using schemaextender.
+Further it's possible to define tag roots to restrict tags to a part of the site.

+A tag cloud portlet is provided that shows a tag cloud for the current tag root.

+As an example, ``ftw.tagging`` is used by ``ftw.blog`` for tagging blog entries.

 Install
 =======

-- Add ``ftw.tagging`` to yout buildout configuration:
+- Add ``ftw.tagging`` to your buildout configuration:

 ::